BryanEAtherton/Create-and-View-Events-in-Windows-Event-Viewer/README.md

 <p>
-1. Starting from where we left off in the Install SSMS section, log out of the SSMS app.
+1. Starting from the end of the Install SSMS section in Azure Honeynet VM Setup, log out of the SSMS app.
 </p>
 <p>
 <img src="https://i.imgur.com/shFG37A.png" height="70%" width="70%" alt="Disk Sanitization Steps"/>